moonagic/gorage/README.md

 # gorage
-A image hosting tool written by golang.
+An image hosting tool written by golang.